-Respite Care is available if you normally live at home with your carer.
+Respite Care, at our centre in Clayton Victoria, is available if you normally live at home with your carer.

-Short stay arrangements can be beneficial to consumers and caregivers, giving each a restful break from everyday responsibilities.
-A respite stay is perfect if you are caring for a loved one and are planning a holiday, need a break or need the opportunity to introduce your loved one to a community living setting.
+Short stay arrangements can be beneficial to consumers and caregivers, thus giving each a restful break from everyday responsibilities.
+For example, a respite stay is perfect if you are caring for a loved one and are planning a holiday.
+Alternatively, you may need a break or the opportunity to introduce your loved one to a community living setting.

 FREQUENTLY ASKED QUESTIONS

 Do you have an upcoming holiday and need a loved one looked after?
-Residential Respite care could give you the break and piece-of-mind that you need.
+Do you need time to yourself for personal matters?
+Then residential respite care could give you the break and piece-of-mind that you need.

-Below, we have provided the most common frequently asked questions we are asked by families looking for respite care options for their loved ones, we hope you find it helpful.
+Below, we have provided the most common frequently asked questions.
+These are asked by families looking for respite care options for their loved ones.
+We hope you find it helpful.

-Respite care is a useful opportunity for those needing a break from caring for a loved one or for those who want to ensure their loved one is safe whilst they go on a holiday.
+Respite care is a useful opportunity for those needing a break from caring for a loved one.
+It’s also great for those who want to ensure their loved one is safe whilst they go on a holiday.

 Residential Respite Care, simply known as ‘Respite’, is having a short-term stay in an Aged Care Home.
-Sometimes carers need respite for longer periods, be it for extended holidays, surgery and recuperation or simply to rest and recover from their caregiving responsibilities as respite offers many ongoing benefits for the well-being of carers and families alike.
-The Alexander Aged Care can offer Residential Respite care from a few days, or for a few weeks, it can also be a valuable transition tool for someone who may need permanent care in an aged care residence in the future.
+Sometimes carers need respite for longer periods, be it for extended holidays, surgery and recuperation or simply to rest and recover from their caregiving responsibilities.
+Thus respite offers many ongoing benefits for the well-being of carers and families alike.
+The Alexander Aged Care can offer Residential Respite care from a few days, or for a few weeks.
+It can also be a valuable transition tool for someone who may need permanent care in an aged care residence in the future.